 Introduction

-Every couple of years, the UK’s ONS produces new population projections, including new assumptions about mortality and longevity.
+Every two years, the UK’s ONS produces new population projections, including new assumptions about mortality and longevity.
 Such projections, whether carried out by national statistical bodies or by private insurers, are vital inputs to a wide range of important decisions for the effective provision of state services and assets, including schools, social and healthcare needs at UK, national and local levels.
+Also an important overall reflection of the health status of the population?

 Up until 2010, ONS forecasts of life expectancy gains consistently underestimated rates of improvement, and the assumptions were consistently uprated and made more optimistic in successive revisions.(1) However, since 2010 the life expectancy improvement assumptions made by the ONS have been too optimistic, and now been successively made more pessimistic for the fourth revision in a row.

-In parallel with the ONS’ attempts to accurately project and predict life expectancy trends, academic demographers and commercial actuaries working for the life insurance and financial industries have also been making predictions
+In parallel with the ONS’ attempts to accurately project and predict life expectancy trends, academic demographers and commercial actuaries working for the life insurance and financial industries have also been making predictions. .

 A number of different approaches to forecasting life expectancy have been tried.
-The most technically sophisticated approaches have involved forecasting the individual components of life expectancy, mortality rates at individual ages, and calculating life expectancies based on estimated lifetables, (2) made use of Bayesian methods for ‘smoothing’ observations from neighbouring years and age groups, (3,4), and/or incorporating cohort effects in improvement rates which allow for faster or slower gains in some cohorts than others.
-(5) An important example of this, which when identified by commercial actuaries led to substantial increases in projected life expectancies, was the identification of a so-called ‘Golden Cohort’ in the UK, persons born between around 1925 and 1945, whose rates of mortality improvement appeared systematically higher than for earlier or later cohorts.
+The most technically sophisticated approaches have involved forecasting the individual components of life expectancy, mortality rates at individual ages, and calculating life expectancies based on estimated lifetables, (2) making use of Bayesian methods for ‘smoothing’ observations from neighbouring years and age groups, (3,4), and/or incorporating cohort effects in improvement rates which allow for faster or slower gains in some cohorts than others.
+(5) An important example of this, which when identified by commercial actuaries led to substantial increases in projected life expectancies, was the identification of a so-called ‘Golden Cohort’ in the UK, persons born between around 1925 and 1945, whose rates of mortality improvement appeared systematically higher than earlier or later cohorts.
 (6) Though cohort effects had been identified many decades previously, (7) they had often been deleterious rather than positive (8,9), and the UK’s cohort effect was of particular interest to the actuarial profession as they constituted a source of substantial ‘longevity risk’ affecting the viability of both private and state pensions.
 (10)

 Perhaps surprisingly, more complex approaches to demographic forecasting have not been found to outperform simpler approaches, (11), and a very simple approach to forecasting life expectancy, which does not involve forecasting mortality at individual ages, has also been found to be effective.
 (12) This approach simply involves assuming that life expectancy improvements will tend to continue to improve linearly on average over the long term.
-This assumption seems to hold more for the average of many similar populations, or for the best performing of a collection of high income nations, (13–15) than for any single population, but has the dual advantages of simplicity, and of allowing uncertainty intervals in projections to be generated using the observed variation in annual changes in life expectancy using well-established time series modelling strategies.
+This assumption seems to hold more for the average of many similar populations, or for the best performing of a collection of high income nations, (13–15) than for any single population, but has the dual advantages of simplicity, and of allowing uncertainty intervals in projections to be generated using the observed variation in annual changes in life expectancy and well-established time series modelling strategies.
 (16) This will be the main approach taken in this paper.